bbauska/meta-react-basics/README.md

 <h4>React Developer Tools</h4>

-React DevTools let you check the props and the state of your React components.
-You can find the React DevTools tab at the bottom of the browser section in CodeSandbox:
+<p>React DevTools let you check the props and the state of your React
+components.
+You can find the React DevTools tab at the bottom of the browser section in CodeSandbox:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ w4-s03-m. react devtools in codesandbox (279) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->